Llanberis Path, Yr Wyddfa (Snowdon)

 If you walk this path during the summer months, you are sure to see one of the Snowdon trains on its way up or down the mountain.
 A rack and pinion system enables the engines to climb up the mountain, pushing the carriage in front of it.
 Some of the steam engines are over a hundred years old and have been climbing the mountain since the railway first opened in 1896!

 3. The path climbs gradually, and in a while you will pass the ruins of an old cottage on your left, and Hebron station below on the right.
-You will shortly reach a mountain gate and a stile.
+You will shortly reach a mountain gate.

 4. From the mountain gate the path will continue to climb gradually and parallel with the railway.